The Type IIn SN 2025cbj coincidence with the high-energy neutrino IceCube-250421A: Observations of

-\subsection{Optical Spectroscopy and Classification}
+\subsection{Optical spectroscopy and classification}

-\SN was classified as a Type IIn Supernova on 2025 March 5 \citep{classification_report} based on a spectrum taken by the ``SED'' machine \citep[SEDM;][]{2012SPIE.8446E..86B,2018PASP..130c5003B} mounted on the P60 telescope in the Palomar observatory.
-The spectrum and classification were reported to the Transient Name Server\footnote{\url{https://www.wis-tns.org/}} (TNS), and showed persistent narrow Balmer emission lines indicating long-lasting CSM interaction, and thus a Type IIn classification.
+\SN was classified as a SN IIn on March 5 2025 \citep{classification_report} based on a spectrum taken by the ``SED'' machine \citep[SEDM;][]{2012SPIE.8446E..86B,2018PASP..130c5003B} mounted on the P60 telescope in the Palomar observatory.
+The spectrum and classification were reported to the TNS and showed persistent narrow Balmer emission lines indicating long-lasting CSM interaction; thus it was classified as Type IIn.

-Following the identification of the \IC/\SN coincidence, we initiated spectroscopic follow-up to confirm the SN was still interacting with CSM, which would allow a CSM-driven neutrino production channel.
+Following the identification of the \IC/\SN coincidence, we initiated a spectroscopic follow-up to confirm the SN was still interacting with CSM, which would allow a CSM-driven neutrino production channel.
 We initially obtained two spectra with the robotic SPRAT spectrograph \citep{2014SPIE.9147E..8HP} mounted on the 2-meter Liverpool Telescope (LT) at the Roque de los Muchachos Observatory on La Palma (see Fig. \ref{fig:LT_Spec}).
-The spectra were obtained on 2025 April 25 and 28 and were reduced by the automatic SPRAT pipeline.
-We identify narrow H$\alpha$ components in both spectra.
-However, due to the low brightness of \SN, we could not identify any other lines and could not positively determine whether the narrow H$\alpha$ emission was from the host galaxy rather than from CSM interaction.
+The spectra were obtained on April 25 and 28, 2025 and were reduced by the automatic SPRAT pipeline.
+We identified narrow H$\alpha$ components in both spectra.
+However, due to the low brightness of \SN, we could not identify any other lines and, thus, we were not able to positively determine whether the narrow H$\alpha$ emission was from the host galaxy, rather than from CSM interaction.